October 16, 2017

 The gravel drug can cause hyperactivity, paranoia, and hallucinations.
 This combination of effects can be dangerous.
 Many other drugs that cause hallucinations like LSD or psilocybin also cause a relaxed feeling or a body high.
 In other words, when someone on LSD experiences dysphoria or panic, they stay in their bean bag chair.

-However, gravel is a stimulant, which means that frightening hallucinations or psychosis cause users to get up and walk, run, fight, or drive, which leads them into dangerous situations.
+However, the “gravel” drug is a stimulant, which means that frightening hallucinations or psychosis cause users to get up and walk, run, fight, or drive, which leads them into dangerous situations.
+So the answer to the question “is the zombie drug real?” is a resounding: yes, it’s real; and it may be more dangerous than you think.

 How Did Gravel/Flakka Earn its Reputation?